CigarProject/Cigar/README.md

 You will need a webserver capable of running PHP only, also it cannot be run off file:// due to cross-origin blocks.

-### Now using Protocol 6
+### Now using Protocol 5
-This version of the client is using the new-ish protocol 6.
-Uses around 8% less packet size than before.
-As well, you can use hidden skin setting with the angled brackets, if the server supports it.
+This version of the client is using the new-ish protocol 5.
+Now supporting larger maps sizes and many different upgrades.
+As well, you can now use hidden skin setting with the angled brackets, if the server supports it.

 ## Recommended Servers
 This client can be used with any server that is built with the same protocol and connect with it properly.
 However, the recommended server that we are building for and works best with Cigar to get all the features out of it with is [MultiOgar-Edited](https://github.com/Megabyte918/MultiOgar-Edited).